A necessary condition of knowing is belief.

 “We were not treated as well as you would expect.
 By nature we were holy things.
 The few of us evoked a since of preciousness to man but we were warriors and had to defend.
 Our safety vanished when we became known.
-When you are rare and as beautiful as we you do not need to rely on magic … only malice.
+When you are rare and beautiful you do not need to rely on magic … only malice.
 Our lives where fierce winds.
-The hunters would use false magic.
+The hunters were studied in false magic.
 But, we were not touched by charms or caged by low fences.
 The men were cloaked in charity, holding nets of magic, uttering profanity under their breath at every defeat.
 They blamed us for attempting escape.
 They blamed us when their trickery did not land us and they only became more determined to incarcerate our spirit.”

 Her face grew darker in the shadow of a ridiculous massive sea monster.

 “When the secret weapon appeared — a glowing white symbolizing the comfort we sought — we eventually fell.
 We could not sway the Virgin for long.
 We were not so strong against Her allure.
 Who of the forest dwellers had the inner power to deny Her?
-We were caught and bred into delusion.
-We were reduced to the ineptly profane and spat with irreverence.
+We were caught and bred into delusion and ineptitude.
+Hailed as profane and spat with irreverence.
 Her bloodied white gown our embarrassing mantle.
-Mythosfied into plastic pastel colored ponies.”
+Mythosed into plastic pastel colored ponies.”

 Letting out a slow breath, Jenny brightened tossing her head back.